Claim: Lawyer received a caustic response after complaining to the Cleveland Browns about fans' throwing paper airplanes.

 I was all of 28 years old when I wrote that letter.
 I should have been more cautious.
 I'm just glad my mother's not around to see that letter.

 After I wrote it, I heard about it right away from [Browns owner] Art Modell.
 He said something like, 'What the hell are you doing?'
 He was not a guy lacking passion.

-Dale Cox, formerly of the Roetzel & Andress law firm, is now 72 with a private practice in Orofino, Idaho, also recalled for Heaton his memories of the exchange:
+Dale Cox, formerly of the Roetzel & Andress law firm, who in 2010 was 72 with a private practice in Orofino, Idaho, also recalled for Heaton his memories of the exchange: